wimhugo/openrel/docs/b_requirements.md

 ## 2. User Stories — KB Manager

+Contextual Note: While OpenREL maintains ODRL as its canonical format, it acknowledges the limitations of ODRL's narrow focus on intellectual property.
+OpenREL defines extended action and constraint vocabularies to address the broader ecosystem of data licence governance, including privacy and ethical frameworks.

 ### 2.1 ETL Pipeline Management

 | # | User Story | Role |